 - Hike up to Laguna de los Tres at the base of Mt.
 Fitz Roy

 The hikes to Base de las Torres and Laguna de los Tres are each about 15 miles long.
 Sure, it’s not for the faint of heart, but the views are spectacular and worth every ounce of effort.
-If you can make the trek, these are two not to be missed!
+If you can make the trek, these are two not to be missed.

-One special thing to note about traveling with us in Southern Patagonia is the exclusivity we deliver (even in some of the “busier” locales).
+One special thing to note about traveling with us in southern Patagonia is the exclusivity we deliver (even in some of the “busier” locales).
 The properties we partner with are exceptionally good at getting you away from the crowds.
 You’ll have plenty of opportunities to be more off the beaten path, take in the sights in blissful solitude, and even enjoy lunch in a gorgeous setting outside the vehicle.

 Patagonia is bursting with so much natural beauty that you likely won’t miss the indoors too much (and besides, your hotel will be the perfect retreat when you need it).

-But for those of you interested in bookending your journey to Southern Patagonia with a bit of culture, food, city life, and the like, Buenos Aires and Santiago are perfect opportunities for all of that.
-Since you’ll likely travel through each city, we recommend a small extension on either end of your journey (or both, if you have the time!).
+But for those of you interested in bookending your journey to southern Patagonia with a bit of culture, food, city life, and the like, Buenos Aires and Santiago are perfect opportunities for all of that.
+Since you’ll likely travel through each city, we recommend a small extension on either end of your journey (or both, if you have the time).

-What to Pack for Patagonia
+What to pack for a private luxury trip to southern Patagonia

-- Reliable hiking shoes or boots – remember to break them in well before traveling!
+- Reliable hiking shoes or boots: Remember to break them in well before traveling.

-- Layers for a variety of weather/climates – we suggest a down jacket and a windproof coat.
+- Layers for a variety of weather/climates: We suggest a down jacket and a windproof coat.

-- A Buff – this multifunctional piece of headwear works in a variety of climates and can be a lifesaver!
+- A Buff: This multifunctional piece of headwear works in a variety of climates and can be a lifesaver.

-- Walking sticks – some properties offer them (mostly in Chile), but if you have a pair of your own, we recommend packing them.
+- Walking sticks: Some properties offer them (mostly in Chile), but if you have a pair of your own, we recommend packing them.

-- Sunscreen – whether the skies are sunny or overcast, you’ll be spending ample time outdoors, and UV protection is essential!
+- Sunscreen: Whether the skies are sunny or overcast, you’ll be spending ample time outdoors, and UV protection is essential.

-Southern Patagonia awaits!
+Southern Patagonia awaits.
 You may not need convincing, but here are a few reminders of why this spectacular corner of the planet should be next on your list of travel adventures: